-An MDI, or inhaler, is a device that has asthma medicine in it.
-It delivers the medicine into the lungs.
+An MDI, or inhaler, is a device that has medicine in it to help with breathing.
+It delivers medicine into the lungs.
 The MDI needs to be used in a certain way or it will not work.

 What is a holding chamber (spacer)?